-PM Jacinda Ardern to speak after Mana in Mahi milestone
+PM Jacinda Ardern focuses on Govt work support as National reviews tax policy and Cost of Living Payment hiccups continue

 It comes amid political wrangling over inflation and the cost of living in the week the first tranche of Cost of Living payments went out to those on incomes of less than $70,000.

-Ardern is expected to be asked about news National is now reviewing its tax policy again - its finance spokeswoman Nicola Willis said it planned to come up with a new policy for the election rather than the current policy to index tax thresholds to inflation.
+Prior to Ardern talkig it was revealed National was now reviewing its tax policy again - its finance spokeswoman Nicola Willis said it planned to come up with a new policy for the election rather than the current policy to index tax thresholds to inflation.

 Indexation was National's preferred response to the cost of living crunch, but had been criticised by its opponents who claimed it would be too inflationary - and give little to those on lower incomes.